Quick CV Dropoff

 I tend to define work times and always find time to be retired!
 I have the mantra of never getting stressed over something; I am after all only a volunteer.
 A Trustee role will absorb as much as you want to give it and it is possible to manage the role into the time available.

-A merger of two equal sized charities is probably the most difficult and challenging.
-When a large charity merges with a smaller one the larger charity tends to remain dominant and staff, systems and properties from the smaller are fitted into the larger.
-When two equal sized charities merge there is no obvious direction.
-Staff in both charities feel equally worried about the future and hence the communications with staff is larger, takes place more often and has to be focused.
+A merger of two equal-sized charities is probably the most difficult and challenging.
+When a large charity merges with a smaller one, the larger charity tends to remain dominant and staff, systems, and properties from the smaller are fitted into the larger.
+When two equal-sized charities merge, there is no obvious direction.
+Staff in both charities feel equally worried about the future and hence the communications with staff are larger, take place more often, and have to be focused.
 Keeping the staff on board and motivated was the biggest challenge.
 The second biggest was amalgamating the accounting systems.
-There is no obvious direction for which systems will prevail, that was a decision taken two months in and it took 6 months to get a common accounting coding system.
-In the meantime Directors were still getting information about the individual charities.
+There is no obvious direction for which systems will prevail; that was a decision taken two months in and it took 6 months to get a common accounting coding system.
+In the meantime, Directors were still getting information about the individual charities.

 All the meetings are remote by Zoom or Teams.
 We are coping but missing the personal interaction of a Trustee meeting in person.
 The charity was in a good position as we entered the pandemic.
 The merger took place on 1 January 2020 and in preparation we had put a recruitment freeze on both charities for the last quarter of 2019.
 We had also made the reductions in the organisation in early 2020 as a result of the merger so went into the pandemic in a lean state.

 Income held up because we had no retail and the majority comes from direct givers.
 The only impact was losing the London Marathon and other events.
 But the cost reductions in hand as a result of the merger were sufficient to cover this, so we have ridden the pandemic well.